aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Primary photo

-One photo must always be primary.
+One visible photo must always be primary.

 The first uploaded photo becomes the primary photo.

-The user cannot delete the primary photo before choosing another primary photo.
+The user cannot delete the primary photo before choosing another visible primary photo.

+A hidden photo cannot be selected as primary by the user.

+A hidden photo can become primary only after it is restored to visible status through the allowed moderation/admin restore flow.

 ### Photo visibility